President’s Research Fund (PRF)

-Awards up to $50,000 will be awarded, with a total amount of $125,000 allocated to the PRF in the School of Medicine for each cycle.
+Awards of up to $50,000 will be awarded, with a total amount of $125,000 allocated to the PRF in the School of Medicine for each cycle.
 Applications are accepted twice a year, in April and October, and are for a period of one calendar year.
 Information on changes to the funding deadlines and amounts can be viewed here: PRF Email.

 Full-time, tenure and non-tenure track faculty members in any college or school at SLU may submit an application as PI or Co-PI.
 Only one application per deadline may be submitted.
-New for the Fall 2014 cycle and in accordance with the recent federal award policy change, previously unfunded PRF applications may be resubmitted no more that two times.
+New for the Fall 2014 cycle and in accordance with the recent federal award policy change, previously unfunded PRF applications may be resubmitted an unlimited number of times.